Xijiang1997/iIMPACT/docs/starmap_example.rst

 Process Data
 -------------------------------

-Before run iIMPACT for spatial domain identification, there are several steps to prepare the data. iIMPACT conduct clustering on spot level, so we need to create a grid lattice and assign each cell to the corresponding spot.
+Before running iIMPACT for spatial domain identification, there are several steps to prepare the data. iIMPACT conducts clustering on spot level, so we need to create a grid lattice and assign each cell to the corresponding spot.

 Create grid
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~